fru-io/docs/freshdesk/freshdesk/support/faqs/can-i-customize-cron-job-frequency-for-my-site.md

     tags: []
 ---

-On DDEV Live, the default for cron jobs in Drupal applications is hourly.
+On Fru Live, the default for cron jobs in Drupal applications is hourly.
 If you need changes to that default, please submit a support ticket.

 There is no default cron job for WordPress applications, if you have custom cron job requirements please submit a ticket.